codemagic-ci-cd/codemagic-docs/content/knowledge-firebase/firebase-crashlytics-dsym-uploading.md

         fi
 {{< /highlight >}}

-The above-mentioned **dsymPath** is Flutter specific and it could change depending on what platform the app is built.
-E.g., for React Native or Native iOS applications you might use the dsymPath as:
+The above-mentioned **dsymPath** is Flutter specific and it could change depending on what platform the app is built on.
+For example, in React Native or Native iOS applications you might use the dsymPath as:

 {{< highlight yaml "style=paraiso-dark">}}
 dsymPath=$(find $CM_BUILD_DIR/build/ios/xcarchive/*.xcarchive -name "*.dSYM" | head -1)